annihilatorrrr/PRIVACY_POLICY/t&c.md

 Cancellation

 All purchases are non-refundable.
 We do not cancel ongoing subscription.
 Your cancellation will take effect at the end of the current paid term.
-If you have any questions or are unsatisfied with our Services, please email us at contact@dronebots.in.
+If you have any questions or are unsatisfied with our Services, please contact t.me/annihilatorrrr.

 Fee Changes